shanep/class-theme/_docs/github.md

 ---
 title: Github
-layout: course-notoc
+layout: course
 ---

-## Cloning your using VSCode
+## Clone using VSCode

 - Once you have accepted your assignment you can launch VSCode to clone the starter code to your local machine.